 - employers should use the Employer Checking Service if a prospective or existing employee cannot provide any of the accepted documents

-Checks continue to be necessary and you must continue to check the prescribed documents listed in right to work checks: an employer’s guide.
+Checks continue to be necessary and you must continue to check the prescribed documents set out in right to work checks: an employer’s guide or use the online right to work checking service.
 It remains an offence to knowingly employ anyone who does not have the right to work in the UK.

-Conducting a right to work check during the temporary COVID-19 measures
+Checking an individual’s right to work using the temporary COVID-19 adjusted check measures

-- If the worker has a current Biometric Residence Permit or Biometric Residence Card or status under the EU Settlement Scheme you can use the online right to work checking service while doing a video call - the applicant must give you permission to view their details
+- if the worker has a current Biometric Residence Permit or Biometric Residence Card or has been granted status under the EU Settlement Scheme or the points-based immigration system you can use the online right to work checking service while doing a video call - the applicant must give you permission to view their details.